zalando/skipper/docs/dataclients/kubernetes.md

 ## Diagnosis - Throttling - Latency

-For diagnosis purpose there are filters that enables you to throttle the bandwidth or add latency.
+For diagnosis purpose there are filters that enable you to throttle the bandwidth or add latency.
 For the full list of filters see our [diag filter godoc page](https://godoc.org/github.com/zalando/skipper/filters/diag).